 This website is operated by the Infinity Q Diversified Alpha Fund (the “Fund”) to provide information on the Fund’s liquidation and distribution process.* Please check this website regularly for future updates and information, as well as for certain Fund documents relating to the Fund’s liquidation and distribution.
 Shareholders or their representatives who have questions about the Fund can submit them using the “Submit Inquiry” link above.
 The Fund will strive to answer as many inquiries as it can through the FAQ section of the website.
 All questions about the distribution process should be directed to the website and not the Fund's telephone line, which is limited to maintenance questions or requests.
 Shareholders with account-specific maintenance questions or requests may call the Fund at 844-473-8631 for more information.

 Update on Second Interim Distribution: On April 28, 2022, the Fund wired funds for the Second Interim Distribution to all intermediaries and custodians with a few exceptions described below.
-In total, there are more than 30,000 distinct shareholder accounts holding shares of the Fund, and it will take several days and likely weeks for the intermediaries and custodians to credit the shareholder accounts.
+In total, there are more than 40,000 distinct shareholder accounts holding shares of the Fund, and it takes several days and weeks for the intermediaries and custodians to credit the shareholder accounts.
 Checks for the shareholders who have direct accounts were mailed the week of May 2, 2022.
 On May 4, 2022, the Fund disbursed funds for the distribution allocated to accounts at Fidelity.
 Funds for UMB accounts were wired on May 10, 2022, and funds for SEI Private Trust were wired on June 24, 2022.
-The Fund is awaiting additional trading data from NATC and upon receipt, funds will be wired for payment to shareholders who held shares at NATC.
-As of June 27, 2022, the Fund has distributed more than $160 million in the Second Interim Distribution.
+Funds for NATC accounts were wired on July 5, 2022.
+As of August 26, 2022, the Fund has distributed more than $160 million in the Second Interim Distribution.

 Fund Announces Second Interim Distribution of $170 Million: The Fund has commenced the process of making an interim $170 million distribution to the Fund’s shareholders in accordance with the Fund’s Plan of Distribution (the “Plan”), a copy of which can be found at Plan of Distribution.
 After the completion of the second interim distribution, the Fund will have distributed more than 50 percent of the Fund’s assets after completion of the liquidation mandated under the SEC’s Order of February 22, 2021.
 The Fund anticipates it will begin sending checks and distributing amounts to intermediaries with respect to the interim distribution in April 2022.
 The Fund will update the website once the distribution is made.
 However, shareholders should expect it will take several days for the intermediaries and custodians to credit the shareholder accounts.